c-feldmann/UniProtClient/README.md

 ### Protein information
-UniProt provides a variety of protein specific information, such as protein family, organism, function, EC-number, and many more.
+UniProt provides a varity of protein specific information, such as protein family, organism, function, EC-number, and many more.
 The class *UniProtProteinInfo* is initialized with [column identifier](https://www.uniprot.org/help/uniprotkb%5Fcolumn%5Fnames) specifing the requested information.
 Spaces in column names should be substituted by underscores.
 If no columns are specified the default is used: